PaulKinlan/paul.kinlan.me/content/2018-08-25-rss-feed-to-google-chat-webhook-using-firebase-functions-and-superfeedr.markdown

 ---
+date: 2018-08-25 16:16:29.749000+00:00
+link: https://github.com/PaulKinlan/superfeedr-to-chat
 slug: rss-feed-to-google-chat-webhook-using-firebase-functions-and-superfeedr
-date: 2018-08-25T16:16:29.749Z
+summary: I created a simple service using Firebase Functions and Superfeedr to post new entries from RSS feeds to our Google Chat room.
+Superfeedr polls RSS feeds, including those without Pubsubhubbub, and pings my Cloud Function with the new feed data.
+The function then parses this data and posts it to our Google Chat webhook.
+It's surprisingly easy to set up and works great for keeping our team updated with new content.
+tags:
+- google chat
+- rss
+- firebase
+- cloud functions
+- superfeedr
+- webhook
+- pubsubhubbub
+- websub
-title: 'RSS Feed to Google Chat Webhook using Cloud Functions for Firebase and Superfeedr'
+title: RSS Feed to Google Chat Webhook using Cloud Functions for Firebase and Superfeedr
-link: https://github.com/PaulKinlan/superfeedr-to-chat
-tags: [links,rss,firebase,superfeedr]

 ---
 We use Google Chat internally a lot to communicate across our team - it's kinda like our slack; We also create a lot of content that is accessible via RSS